BrunoFigueroa/practica_electiva/README.md

-# Distributed MAPE-K Experimental Prototype
+# Distributed MAPE Experimental Prototype

 This repository contains a reference implementation developed for an academic project to evaluate different MAPE-K architectures under controlled conditions.
 The goal is to compare centralized, functionally distributed, and ring-based MAPE models using a synthetic workload.